tinazou-github/sentiment-api-js-gpt3/README.md

 # DevOps Sentiment App

--Everytime on pull or push, I can use github workflow to automate my test case when needed, before deloying to the production side.
+* Everytime on pull or push, I can use github workflow to automate my test case when needed, before deloying to the production side.
--Made a docker container to dockerize my app so that I can facilitate easier deployment in the future.
+* Made a docker container to dockerize my app so that I can facilitate easier deployment in the future.

 ## Test it by building the container
 ```